 Different approaches for measuring early fundraising can produce different conclusions about money's influence in elections.
 In Figure 3, we estimate a series of logistic regressions assessing candidate success in congressional primaries.
-Units of analysis include all candidates who ran in open seat, partisan primary elections for the U.S. House of Representatives from 2010 to 2020.
-We restrict our analysis to candidates running in open seats because the connection between fundraising and success is most pronounced in these contests, as no incumbent is running for reelection (Thomsen, 2023).
-Moreover, extant work about early fundraising focuses most often on these kinds of contests (e.g., Bonica 2017, 2020; Porter and Steelman 2023).
-Each model presented in Figure 3 employs a different estimation strategy for candidate-centered and election-centered early fundraising as a primary explanatory variable.
-We include other control variables in our models, including indicators for candidate partisanship, prior political experience, primary type, district seat safety, and the number of competitors in the race, as well as fixed effects by year and random effects by district partisan primary.
+Units of analysis include all candidates who ran in partisan primary elections for the U.S. House of Representatives from 2010 to 2020.
+Each model employs a different estimation strategy for candidate-centered and election-centered early fundraising as a primary independent variable.
+Given our previous findings and following extant work (e.g., Bonica 2017, 2020; Porter and Steelman 2023) we restrict our analysis to candidates running in open seats (i.e., contests where no incumbent ran for reelection).
+We include other control variables in our models, including indicators for candidate partisanship, prior political experience (i.e., quality), primary type, district seat safety, and the number of competitors in the race, as well as fixed effects by year and random effects by district partisan primary.